Effective Writing, Create Powerful Messages Because of It

 In conclusion, effective writing takes practice.

-We recommend you try multiple styles of writing to progress your skills.
+I recommend you try multiple styles of writing to progress your skills.
 With this said, keep in mind that writing should be enjoyable.
 Take your time and value the beauty that comes with creating your written pieces.
-We thank you for reading this tutorial on effective writing; and, we hope it helps you with your endeavors.
+I thank you for reading this tutorial on effective writing; and hope it helps you with all of your endeavors.